Music Library

 Search

 The search feature empowers you to locate a specific track, artist, album, or genre within your music library.
-Within the “Search” screen, you have access to the following actions: “Sort,” “Filter,” and “Grid/List.”
+Within the Search screen, you have access to Sort, Filter, and Grid / List view actions.
+Search runs locally against the music library database, so it works fully offline and returns results as you type.

 Options Menu